Can't choose between an Allez, Tarmac and Roubaix? We shed some light upon the differences to help you decide

 For gravel riding the 700c wheels are best fitted with 38c tyres (use lower volume for the road) – according to the brand – but 650b wheels are best suited to 45c tyres, making them a better option for someone who wants the additional suspension effect afforded by wider volume tyres.
 The dropper seat post means the rider can drop the post to get low and further back on to help control on descents.

 Most bikes have a 48/32 chainring and 11-32 cassette whilst top end versions come with a single 42T chainring and 11-40t cassette – again aligning it closer to off-road duties by cutting down on maintenance.

 Unlike the Roubaix and Ruby, and in a similar fashion to the new Tarmac range, the Diverge frame is designed not to be gender-specific.
 Instead, women’s versions come with narrower handlebars, women’s saddle, shorter cranks and stems.

 For those after a mixed terrain bike that’s more appropriately designed for touring, there’s the Specialized Sequoia (review here) with plenty of capacity for bike packing equipment, whilst the Specialized AWOL comes with mounts and racks just as suited to city rides as long distance adventures.

-Whilst the Diverge has stepped into gravel road terrain, the 2018 Crux has gone fully race focused.
-A cyclocross rig set up for one-hour threshold+ efforts, the Crux features disc brakes throughout and 33c tyres and lacks mounts for bottles or mudguards.
+The Specialized Crux is a fully fledged cyclocross race bike.
+It’s a brightly coloured rig set up for one-hour threshold+ efforts, and the Crux features disc brakes throughout and 33c tyres and lacks mounts for bottles or mudguards.